serverkit/serverkit/README.md

 Configuration management toolkit for IT automation.

 ## Usage
-This gem provides `serverkit` executable with some actions.
+Write a recipe, then run `serverkit` executable to validate, inspect, check, and apply the recipe.

 ### serverkit validate
 Validates recipe schema, resources, and attributes.